Things to do in Mallorca

 Abseil down dramatic gorges and scramble over boulders, following the river as it gushes through lush canyons.
 Practice your rope techniques under the watchful eye of your expert guide, and jump off vertical rocks into plunge pools if you dare.

-Suitable for all ability levels, canyoning in Mallorca is a great way to get up close with nature.
+Suitable for all ability levels, canyoning in Mallorca is a great way to get up close to nature.
+With multiple tours offering slightly unique experiences, opt between visiting places like Torrente de Pareis, or other highly coveted spots within the Tramuntana mountains!

 So pack your comfiest shoes, and get ready to explore!

-37 – Rise to new levels on a fun Flyboard adventure
+44 – Rise to new levels on a fun flyboard adventure

 flyboard in Mallorca

-Rent a thrilling flyboard, and literally float above the water, reaching new heights, and not to mention, incredible views only you will experience.
+Rent a thrilling flyboard, and literally float above the water, reaching new heights, not to mention, the incredible views only you will experience of the stunning Bay of Alcudia and Port Calanova!

 Sessions typically last around 15-20 minutes and are jam-packed with learning how to perform tricks both on air and water, as well as recording your awesome skills so you can show off on your social media sites.